Surajvinaykumar/ChatBot1_Comp-Net/README.md

 --Interactive Q&A:
 Users input questions through the Streamlit interface.
 The application retrieves the most relevant context and generates an answer.

+## Getting Started:

+##Prerequisites
+* Python 3.8 or higher
+* Dependencies: Install using the provided requirements.txt file.
+* NVIDIA API Key: Obtain an API key from NVIDIA's AI endpoints.

+## Code Structure:

+* app.py: Main Streamlit application.
+* books/: Directory for storing PDF files to be processed.
+* requirements.txt: List of dependencies required for the project.
+* .env: Configuration file for environment variables (API key).

 ## Customization: